 1. Business license requirements.
 All home occupations must obtain a Carson City business license and meet the requirements of this Section.
 2. Sale of merchandise.
 Sale of goods, samples, materials, equipment or other objects on the premises is not permitted.
 Home occupations shall not conduct business in person with clients at the home address, with the exception of federally licensed gun dealers, required by federal regulations to conduct firearm sales at their home location.
 3. Size Limits.
-No more than 20 percent of the total ground floor area of the dwelling and accessory structure may be used for home occupation.
+A home occupation must be accessory to the use of the property as a primary residence.
 4. Employees.
 No on-site office staff or business personnel shall be permitted in any home occupation unless the employees are members of the resident family and reside on the premises.
 5. Character.
 The characteristics of the structure shall not be altered, nor shall the occupation within the dwellings be conducted in a manner which would cause the premises to differ from its residential character either by the use of colors, materials, construction, lighting or by signs, or the emission sounds, noises, dust, odors, fumes, smoke, electrical disturbance or vibrations, or disturbs the peace and general welfare of the area.
 6. Traffic.
 Pedestrian and vehicular traffic shall be limited to that normally associated with residential districts.
 Deliveries from commercial suppliers may not be made more than once each day and the deliveries shall not restrict traffic circulation.